Consensys/mythril/tests/testdata/outputs_expected/kinds_of_calls.sol.o.markdown

 ### Description

-The contract implements a delegatecall proxy to a user supplied address.
+The contract delegates execution to another contract with a user-supplied address.
-The smart contract executes delegate call to a user supplied address.
+The smart contract delegates execution to a user-supplied address.
 Note that callers can execute arbitrary contracts and that the callee contract can access the storage of the calling contract.

 ## Unchecked Call Return Value
 - SWC ID: 104